OpenBB-finance/OpenBB/website/content/platform/usage/financial_statements.md

 | 2023-08-15  |       1.1  |
 | 2023-11-14  |       1.1  |

-The numbers check out, and the $2B paid to investors over four quarters is nearly ten times the $190M returned through share buy backs.
+The numbers check out, and the $2B paid to investors over four quarters is more than ten times the $190M returned through share buy backs.

 ### Financial Attributes